Amazon claims social network Parler trying to conceal owners - WTMJ

 Amazon was originally incorporated in Seattle but reincorporated in Delaware in 1996, the Times reported.

-Amazon said Parler has not shown it is a Delaware-based company, in part because it has not disclosed its owner.
+Amazon said Parler has not shown it is a Delware-based company, in part because it has not disclosed its owner.

 Parler did share information about its corporate structure with Amazon at the start of its lawsuit, Calfo said.
 But the documents were sealed to protect the identities of the parties due to threats of violence.